Skip to main content

 • Students must be returning to full-time undergraduate studies at Ontario Tech in the upcoming fall semester.

-• Students enrolled in more than two courses from May to August are not eligible to participate in the Summer UW program.
+• Students enrolled in more than one course from May to August are not eligible to participate in the summer UW program.

 • Once hired, mandatory training instructions will be provided to students through their Ontariotechu.net email.